Footloose

 change is an uphill battle

-as he struggles to fit in.
+as he struggles to find his

-Helped by his new friend
+place.
+Helped by his new

-Willard Hewitt and
+friend Willard Hewitt and

 rebellious teenager Ariel